 The worst mistake that the American people have made in the entire history of the United States was to permit the conversion of the federal government to a national-security state.
-That conversion has played a major role in the destruction of our liberty, privacy, and economic well-being.
+That conversion has played a major role in the diminishment of limited government and the destruction of our liberty, privacy, and economic well-being.

 What is a national-security state?
 It is a totalitarian-like governmental structure that consists of an enormous military-intelligence establishment with extraordinary powers, such as indefinite detention, torture, secret surveillance, and even assassination of both citizens and foreigners.

 To put the matter into a larger context, North Korea is a national-security state.
 So are Egypt, China, Cuba, and Russia.
 And the United States.
 All of the regimes in those countries wield totalitarian-like powers.

 It wasn’t always that way in the United States.
 Our nation was founded as a limited-government republic and remained that way for nearly 150 years.
 No Pentagon, no CIA, and no NSA.
 There was an army but it was relatively small — big enough to win battles against Indian tribes or a neighboring weak and impoverished country such as Mexico, but nowhere big enough to engage in wars around the world.

 That was how our American ancestors wanted it.
 The last thing they wanted was a federal government that possessed a large permanent military-intelligence establishment.
 That’s because they believed that that type of governmental system would inevitably destroy their liberty and their well-being.

 When the delegates met at the Constitutional Convention, their assigned task was simply to modify the Articles of Confederation, which formed a third kind of governmental structure, one under which the states had been operating for more than a decade.
 Under the Articles, the federal government’s powers were so weak that — get this — it didn’t even have the power to tax.
 Imagine: For more than ten years, Americans lived under a government that was prohibited from levying any taxes whatsoever.